runfinch/finch/docs/design/config_to_support_additional_directories.md

 ## Approach

 The [finch.yaml](https://github.com/runfinch/finch/blob/d8174ff773f0f92ec94d6d97c753a872a98f74a0/finch.yaml#L35) file which is used to boot in Lima has Mounts field to handle the mount points.
-However, changing it in finch.yaml would make the configs only applied in `vm init`, and finch.yaml is expected to be the place to keep Finch's default config without being messed up with user's customized configs.
-So instead of adding to finch.yaml, I recommended adding additional_directories to Lima’s override.yaml file.
-Both `vm init` and `vm start` can apply the configs in override.yaml.
-This is same to how Finch applies cpu and memory configs today.
+Mount Points added in finch.yaml will configure override.yaml on `vm init` and `vm start`.

 For example, for Finch config: